sb53systems/G-Code-Flow-Temperature-Controller/README.md

 If yes, the first execution:
   - You have to set the appropriate `Extruder/Printer` values.
   - `Klipper_Estimator` script requires a file containing the maximum limits of the printer `(config .json)`.
-For Klipper, you can get this file by entering the printer's IP address or by selecting a local file.
-For other firmware, you'll need to edit the file manually and input the equivalent values.
+    - For Klipper, you can get this file by entering the printer's IP address or by selecting a local file.
+    - For other firmware, you'll need to edit the file manually and input the equivalent values.
+    Note that You have to set this file for each `Printer/Extruder` preset.
-    Config.json file Example below.
+    Config.json file Example:
     ```
     {
     "max_velocity": 400.0,